 Batman’s The Riddler Costume for Sale

-The Riddler is Batman's puzzling arch nemesis in the DC comics, animated TV series, and movies.
+The Riddler is Batman's puzzling arch nemesis in the DC comic books, animated television series, and movies.
 In 1948, this enigmatic villain was introduced to fans in Detective Comics.
 His alter ego is Edward Nigma, a criminal who is obsessed with word games, puzzles, and riddles.
 In 1966, the Batman characters were adapted into live action and the sinister genius character was played by Frank Gorshin in the '60s Batman television series.
 Then later, Jim Carrey played the villain in the 1995 movie Batman Forever.
-Fans speculated that he would be the new villain in the next Dark Knight Rises movie but that rumor was squashed when Bane and Catwoman became the new nemesis for the Dark Knight.
-Despite his absence in the last Batman movie, he is still a popular character among super hero fans who want to dress up as Batman's Riddler for Halloween.
-There are limited quantities of the Riddler Halloween costumes for sale.
+Fans speculated that he would be the new nemesis in the Dark Knight Rises movie but that rumor was squashed when Bane and Catwoman were revealed to be the new villains for the film.
+Despite his absence in the last Dark Knight movie, he is still a popular character among super hero fans who want to dress up as Batman's Riddler for Halloween.
+Due to the popularity, there are limited stock of the Riddler Halloween costumes for sale so get them while you can.
 The official Riddler costumes are available for children, men, and even women!
 So check out these Riddler Halloween costume ideas or custom made Riddler cosplay costume ideas available for sale online.
 Now you can even get the classic 1960s Riddler costume from the campy Batman television series.
 So if you want to play homage to a classic Batman foe, try out this Riddler Halloween costume which which features a green outfit with question marks printed and a face mask.

 Riddler Women's Costume